 He [Fitzenhagen] certainly wants to remake your violon[cello] piece, make it more violoncellistic.

-This quote can be interpreted as a kind of paralogism.
-Is it a serious problem that a cellist would make the piece dedicated to him more suitable for his instrument?
-The French phrase from the same letter, specifically ‘revu et corrigé par Fitzenhagen!!’ is traditionally perceived in a negative sense.
-However, we should note that the phrase ‘revu et corrigé’ is often found in nineteenth-century music editions, among which we find also Tchaikovsky’s compositions that were published in Russia.
-More likely, the French phrase refers to the formal type of statement that serves as a warrant for legal action, such as ‘lu et approuvé’.
-It is important to note that we were not able to find in the manuscripts any written out comment as ‘revu et corrigé par Fitzenhagen!!’.
+First of all we should note that this rather subjective statement comes from Jurgenson, in his capacity as a publisher i.e. not as a practicing musician.
+This quote can be interpreted as a kind of paralogism: is it a serious problem that a cellist would make the piece dedicated to him more suitable for his instrument?
+The French phrase from the same letter, specifically ‘revu et corrigé par Fitzenhagen!!’ is often (as by aforementioned Soviet-era musicologists) perceived in a negative sense.
+However, we should note that the phrase ‘revu et corrigé’ frequently appears in 19th-century music editions, also in some of Tchaikovsky’s compositions that were published in Russia.
+More likely, the French phrase refers to the formal type of statement that serves as a legal warrant, such as ‘lu et approuvé’.
+It is important to note that we were not able to find in the manuscripts any written out comment such as ‘revu et corrigé par Fitzenhagen!!’.

-In parallel to the event of making the Variations more violoncellistic, it is appropriate to quote from Tchaikovsky’s letter to Jurgenson that may lead us to a better understanding of the composer’s attitude toward such actions:
+On the subject of making the Variations more violoncellistic, a quote from Tchaikovsky’s letter to Jurgenson may lead us to a better understanding of the composer’s attitude toward such actions:

 Forgive me for making changes in some places.
 It’s not me who is to blame, but Taneyev, who was very careless about my request to make the piano reduction, that I arranged abroad and without an instrument, more suitable for the piano (‘офортепьянить’).

-Throughout the mid-twentieth century, Soviet performing arts historians, such as Yampolsky, Dobrokhotov, Stogorsky, argued that the nineteenth century German Violoncello School ‘excelled’ in cliché, conveyed the inertness of academic traditions, as well as heaviness and sentimentalism.
-It is not a surprise that Fitzenhagen’s contribution was perceived in a negative way by the aforementioned paragons of the ‘mainstream’ musical practice.
+Throughout the mid-20th century, Soviet performing arts historians, such as Yampolsky, Dobrokhotov, Stogorsky, argued that the 19th century German Violoncello School ‘excelled’ in cliché, conveyed the inertness of academic traditions, as well as heaviness and sentimentalism.
+It is not a surprise that Fitzenhagen’s contribution was perceived in a negative way by the aforementioned paragons of musical practice of the 1950’s.
 Ginsburg wrote about Fitzenhagen and the Variations:

 but of course, we should not consider as mandatory Fitzenhagen’s performance indications (some of his dynamic markings as well as his antiquated fingering techniques).